ParmuSingh/ML-Lib-Java/README.md

 ###

-It only has K-Neighbours Classifier for now (lol even that ain't complete).
+It only has K-Neighbours Classifier (lol even that ain't complete) and Neural network (single neuron for now (I'm still learning nn)).

+name_of_classifier.java ---> Main file of that classifer. name_of_classifier_test.java ---> A file demonstating how to use it.